iotaledger/trinity-wallet/.github/ISSUE_TEMPLATE/bug_report.md

 ## Errors

-Paste any errors that you see.
-These could include crash logs or screenshots of error messages.
+Paste any relevant errors that you see.
+These could include error/crash logs or screenshots.
 Please ensure that these files do not contain any personal information.